-As of 2009, users can opt for a Mac instead of a PC, but note that as this is cost-neutral, the spec of the machine is likely to be less that than of the standard PC.
+Users can opt for a Mac instead of a PC, but note that as this is cost-neutral, the specs of the machine is likely to be less that than of the standard PC.

 Note that users are expected to manage the machines themselves.

 We strongly discourage those who ask for the installation of multiple operating systems (dual booting) on their desktop machines.
-This is a practical matter: while dual boot is sometimes necessary on home machines, it is often no more than an “time sink” in a well-provisioned work place.
+This is a practical matter: while dual boot is sometimes necessary on home machines, it is much less practical in a well-provisioned work place.

-If you need more than one operating system on your computer, because of the need to access specialist attached devices then you may be able to use a suitable virtualisation technology.
-For workstations we generally suggest VMWare player.
+If you need more than one operating system on your computer in order to access specialist attached devices, you may be able to use a suitable virtualisation technology.
+For workstations, we generally suggest VMWare player.